Semi-supervised Semantics-guided Adversarial Training for Trajectory Prediction: Experimental Results

-\subsubsubsection{\textbf{Attack Settings.}} In the experiments, we study three different types of attacks~\cite{zhang2022adversarial} to the vehicle trajectory prediction algorithms -- they are lateral directional attack (shift to the right), longitudinal directional attack (shift forward or backward), and the ADE attack (deviate randomly).
-The models are adversarially trained on the three types of attacks, respectively.
-We constrain the maximum deviation between the attacked and benign input trajectories to 1 meter.
+In the experiments, we study three different types of attacks~\cite{zhang2022adversarial} to the vehicle trajectory prediction algorithms -- lateral directional attack (shift to the right), longitudinal directional attack (shift forward), and ADE attack (deviate randomly).
+More details of them are in Section~\ref{sec:pre-att}.
+The trajectory prediction models are adversarially trained on the three types of attacks, respectively.
+We constrain the maximum deviation between the attacked and the benign input trajectories to be 1 meter.